-The Licensing and Regulatory Committees of both councils hold responsibility for the licensing function and enforcement of legislation and the specific conditions for licences.
-The committees hold hearings for licensing applications when required.
+The council's Licensing and Regulatory Committee holds responsibility for the licensing function and enforcement of legislation and the specific conditions for licences.
+The committee holds hearings for licensing applications when required.

 Parish and town councils may submit representations concerning an application for a licence.
 Objections, (for example about a premises licence for the sale of alcohol and provision of entertainment) may be considered if it is felt that the application does not support the four licensing objectives which are: